K3qInput/OA-Scam-DB/replit.md

 ## Overview

-This is a full-stack web application built for OwnersAlliance, a case management database portal for tracking fraud and scam reports.
+This is a complete full-stack web application built for OwnersAlliance, a case management database portal for tracking fraud and scam reports.
 The application follows a client-server architecture with a React frontend and Express.js backend, utilizing PostgreSQL as the primary database with Drizzle ORM for data management.

+**Status**: FULLY FUNCTIONAL ✓ (January 2025)
+- All authentication systems working (traditional + Discord OAuth)
+- Complete case management workflow operational
+- All UI components implemented and styled
+- Database integration with real data
+- Login redirect and user session management working
+- Case creation, viewing, and management functional

 ## User Preferences